monsoonmaelstrom/book2/book2.md

 I look around trying to find the speaker before my eyes finally land on a woman who’s about the same size as Amelia and a couple of inches taller than me.
 I want to tell her no, but I look at Amelia instead.
 She shrugs.

-“Fine,” I say.
+“Fine,” I respond.

 I must sound less than thrilled about it because she quickly says, “Sorry, I’m not trying to… I only— I saw you today, and then people said you spar at nights in the gym, and well I thought maybe I could join you because…”

 “Because we’re about the same size and there aren’t that many options?”
+I fill in.

 She nods.

 “Yeah, alright,” I agree.

-“Hazel,” Amelia says softly, as we resume our positions across from one another, “if you throw this fight to get out of having to spar with someone new…”
+“Hazel,” Amelia begins softly, as we resume our positions across from one another, “if you throw this fight to get out of having to spar with someone new…”

 “I wouldn’t do that,” I tell her, knowing I totally would, since I was actually considering doing precisely that.

 ----

 I’m awake the next morning as night turns to dawn and gives way to day.
 I haven’t slept.
 I’m on approximately my thirteenth cup of coffee in half as many hours, but who’s counting?
 Liam never reappeared last night.
-If he’d given any indication he was planning on not returning last night, I’d be less concerned.
+If he’d given any indication he was planning on not returning, I’d be less concerned.
 But he didn’t, so I am.
 Especially considering his mood yesterday.
 I let my magic brush across the magic that’s binding us together, and I get no response.
 I heat up the ring I’m wearing for him, and once again, nothing.

 Clearly he’s still alive, because I’m still alive, but he’s completely unresponsive, meaning he’s either unconscious, drugged with malusium, or both.
 And there’s not much I can do about it right this second.

 I get dressed, braid my hair, and head to the cafeteria to get some food since I’m guessing this will probably be the one chance I have to eat today.
-I’m also hoping to see if I can find Henry or Amelia without having to go looking for them, which will be step two if I don’t run into them while I’m there.
+I’m also hoping to see if I can find Henry or Amelia without having to go looking for them, which will be step two if I don’t run into them while I’m here.

 I get a cup of coffee and a bowl of oatmeal and sit facing the door.
 My attention is split between watching the door and the spotted eagle that’s back on this side of the pass, looking for anything unusual.

 The eagles are far less useful, generally speaking, than I was hoping when looking for a specific thing.
 If it’s not looking at the very thing you’re looking for, when you’re looking for it, good luck.
-It’s better than nothing, particularly for a getting a bird’s eye view, but that’s not helping me right now.
+It’s better than nothing, particularly for getting a bird’s eye view, but that’s not helping me right now.
 My best bet is going to be waiting for Iverson to show up and then having the eagle follow him, but that makes several assumptions.
 First, that he’s the one who took Liam.
 For all I know, it could be my mother, or it could be completely unrelated.
 It’s not likely, but it’s not entirely outside the realm of possibilities.
 Second, it assumes that if he took Liam, he’s going to be stupid enough or brazen enough to go back to wherever he’s keeping Liam.
-My money would be on the second, given what I know about him.
+My money would be on the second, given what I know about General Iverson.

 And while the eagles were useful as one of the few birds capable of crossing the mountains in the winter, they’re fairly notable within the confines of a large city.
 Something like a crow or a pigeon would probably be better solely for its ability to blend in, but I’m stuck working with what I’ve got at the moment.